-• There are 67 HCBS Case Managers and 100% have been trained on the new case management system.
+100% of the HCBS case managers have been trained on the new case management system.

 Strategy 4.
 Continue the LTSS Options Counseling referral process to identify TPMs who screen at a NF LoC and inform them about HCBS, person-centered planning, and transition services available under Medicaid to help TPMs receive services in the most integrated setting appropriate.
 All TPMs who are referred for a long-term stay in a SNF are contacted.
 (Ongoing strategy)